-Enos Molden was born in Hook, Lydiard Tregoze in 1843 (possibly on the 2 January 1843, this however could be the date of his baptism).
+Enos Molden was born in Hook, Lydiard Tregoze in 1842 or 1843 and was baptised on the 2nd January 1843, this at Lydiard Tregoze.
 His parents were William and Elizabeth Molden (nee Tanner).
+Recorded in the 1841 census as a grocer.